Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 export const prefilled = () => html`

-<lion-input-iban .modelValue=${'NL20INGB0001234567'} name="iban" label="IBAN"></lion-input-iban>
+<lion-input-iban .modelValue="${'NL20INGB0001234567'}" name="iban" label="IBAN"></lion-input-iban>

 `;